mikewoodld/TheatricalPrevisContest/README.md

 On Monday, May 18th, I'll be going live on YouTube at 1:00pm EDT to do a walkthrough of the Capture file, explaining how the DMX-controlled scenery and masking works, and answering any questions that you might have.
 That video will be available within a couple hours of the live stream if you miss it. https://www.youtube.com/watch?v=eoWK0SctDV4

+If you were clever and found your way here before the official launch time at 9:00am, please re-download your files.
+Some things have changed.

 I also still owe everyone the scoring rubric that judges will be using - that'll be here very soon.

 Please see the FAQ on the contest website.